Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding

-\textbf{Stage I \& II: Multimodal-Text Alignment.} At the Vision-Text Alignment stage, we fix the Vision Encoder and LLM parameters, updating only the Vision Adapter's parameters.
-The dataset utilized is LCS-558K~\cite{llava}, a subset of 558K image-text pairs from LAION-CC-SBU with BLIP~\cite{li2023blip} captions.
-Therefore, $I=\bar{F}$, $Q$ is a query like "\textit{Please describe the visual content.}", and $R$ is the corresponding image caption.
-At the Audio-Text Alignment stage, we freeze the Audio Encoder and LLM parameters, with updates limited to the Audio Adapter's parameters.
-We compile several audio datasets, including AudioSet~\cite{audioset}, AudioCap~\cite{kim-etal-2019-audiocaps}, and Auto-CAD~\cite{autocad}, to form a comprehensive audio-text dataset with 222K pairs, termed A5-222K.
-This time, $I=\bar{A}$, $Q$ is a query such as "\textit{Provide a brief description of the given audio.}", and $R$ denotes the audio caption.\\
+In Vision-Text Alignment, we fix the Vision Encoder and LLM, updating only the Vision Adapter, using LCS-558K~\cite{llava}, a 558K image-text pair subset from LAION-CC-SBU with BLIP~\cite{li2023blip} captions.
+Here, $I=\bar{F}$, $Q$ is a visual content query, and $R$ is the image caption.
+In Audio-Text Alignment, we fix the Audio Encoder and LLM, updating only the Audio Adapter, using A5-222K, a 222K audio-text dataset compiled from AudioSet~\cite{audioset}, AudioCap~\cite{kim-etal-2019-audiocaps}, and Auto-ACD~\cite{autocad}.
+Here, $I=\bar{A}$, $Q$ is an audio content query, and $R$ is the audio caption.